Gordonby/Snippets/AzureDevOps/PR-Check-Gate/README.md

 Environment Approval Gates can be super helpful in providing the right governance for your pipelines, however most of the available gate options are quite limited in their capability.
 The nature of what we're trying to achieve is a series of checks which can only take place inside an Azure Function or API call.

 `We're limited in the available Azure DevOps variables from the Approval Gates, namely the absence of the PullRequest.
 We therefore need to begin the process with the most relevant variable that is available, the *BuildId*`

+Because of this limitation, we can't use a simpler approval technique to find out the Pull Request Policy adherence...
+We're going to need to make several API calls, parsing and filtering the responses - so an Azure Function gives us this ability.

 ### What the Function actually does